Avi3535/Robocon_2018/README.md

 The code attached is only for the automatic robot.

 NOTE : The work on this robot (ncluding finding the suitable mechanism, designing the robot, components, etc.) was done in around 2 and a half months.
 Naturally, the remaining time was used to program the robot.

+The code uploaded Mark26 is the *final code* used in the competition.

+** = Some minor changes were in the arena before the competition, based on the calibration.